How to Build Amazon FBA Business in 7 Steps in 2023

 7 Proven Steps to Start an Amazon FBA Business

-How I started an FBA Business with just £1,000
+How to start an Amazon FBA Business with just £1,000

 How long did it take to achieve a stable monthly income?

-It probably took three to six months to achieve a stable income.
-There was so much to learn and take in.
+It took three to six months to achieve a stable income.
 The seller platform isn’t as intuitive as you might think and I had no real plan or strategy.
-This is why creating an Amazon Growth Plan is now the first stage of my course.
-We set objectives and a strategy to achieve those objectives.
+This is why creating an Amazon Growth Plan is the first stage of my course.
+We set objectives and a strategy to achieve those objectives to better use the Amazon FBA program.

 How much time do you spend per day/week on running your Amazon business?